sellers

 If so, you have a large portfolio of assets for retirement.
 Holding the mineral rights can make sense if they represent less than 5% of your retirement plan because they give you diversification outside of the stock market, real estate, and other retirement funds.

-For most mineral owners it make sense to sell and save substantial money on taxes and get diversification.
+For most mineral owners, it make sense to sell and save substantial money on taxes and get diversification.

-There are very few mineral owners who did not inherit the mineral rights (they purchased them with property) AND they also have significant assets / retirement accounts that means the mineral rights make up a very small 1% to 3% of their net worth.
-In this situation, it make sense to keep the mineral rights as they are a good source of diversification for your retirement planning.
+There are very few mineral owners who did not inherit the mineral rights (they purchased them with property) AND they also have significant assets / retirement accounts, that means the mineral rights make up a very small 1% to 3% of their net worth.

 Get maximum value when